Sinclert/Heuristics-Search/README.md

 # Heuristic Search

 <a href=https://en.wikipedia.org/wiki/Heuristic_(computer_science)>Heuristic search</a> is a type of search in which we do not have total information about the problem space, but still we can came up with a valid solution, or in the best cases, an optimal solution.
-This type of search uses <b>heuristic functions</b> in order to evaluate the different possible actions and select the best one (lower cost).<br>
+This type of search uses <a href=http://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html><b>heuristic functions</b></a> in order to evaluate the different possible actions and select the best one (lower cost).<br>
 <br>
 In this particular case, the search will be applied to some Warcraft 3 maps written in .txt files.